CATEGORIES OF COMPETITION

 ORAL PRESENTATION GUIDELINES

 The research presentation may not exceed 12 minutes, followed by a maximum 6-minute question period.
-A session moderator will aid the student speaker in maintaining this scheduling and in fielding questions from the judges, and (time permitting) the audience.
 The procedure for maintaining the time includes a 10-minute signal for the student, and finally a 12-minute signal.
 At the 12-minute point, the student speaker must stop the presentation even if he or she has not finished.
-Following the presentation, the session moderator will ask for questions from the judges.
+Following the presentation, the judges will ask questions.

-Philadelphia regional and national judges evaluate the oral presentations using the below criteria.
-Judges will use a total score of 30 points for each of the six criteria with each criteria weighted on a scale from 1 to 5.
+Regional and National judges evaluate students’ presentations using the below criteria.
+National judges rank each of the presentations based on the criteria and using a scale from 1 to 5.
 The scores are tallied for each presenter and used as the basis for discussion among judging team members where each criterion is considered.

 - Statement and identification of research problem